coda/packs-sdk/docs/samples/topic/apis.md

   },
 });

-// Allow access to the Dropbox domains.
+// Allow access to the Dropbox domain. pack.addNetworkDomain("dropboxapi.com");
-// Note: Using multiple domains in a Pack requires approval from Coda. pack.addNetworkDomain("api.dropboxapi.com");
-pack.addNetworkDomain("content.dropboxapi.com");
 ```
 ## Facebook (Meta)
 The Facebook (Meta) APIs use OAuth2 to authenticate users, prompting them to approve a specific set of scopes.